 Williston, VT, 05495

 Are you ready to change your life?

 Research has shown that Bariatric Surgery (also called Weight Loss Surgery or Obesity Surgery) is the BEST method for permanent weight loss.
 Studies have shown that a permanent loss of excess weight, can lead to a reduction or even elimination of many serious health problems, including diabetes, hypertension and obstructive sleep apnea.

 Fletcher Allen Health Care Bariatric Surgery Program offers a unique team approach to weight loss.
 Our program focuses on the whole person, through an intensive pre-operative period, and beyond.
 Our surgeons, dietitians, physician assistant, psychologist, and nurses work with you to insure a successful outcome.

 If you have tried and failed at weight loss in the past and you are in the "obese" weight range, bariatric surgery may be an option for you.
 Calculate your BMI (Body Mass Index) to see if you qualify.
 Fletcher Allen Health Care follows guidelines set by the National Institutes of Health.
 Your BMI must be above 40 (or above 35 if you have serious health problems due to your weight such as diabetes, hypertension, or sleep apnea) to qualify for Bariatric Surgery.

 Bariatric Surgery Options at Fletcher Allen

-- Gastric Banding, or Lap-Band® Surgery) involves placing a silicone ring around the upper part of the stomach.
-The balloon inside the ring is then inflated to create a small pouch or deflated to correct over-restriction.
-This makes patients feel fuller sooner.
+- Gastric Banding or Lap Band® Surgery involves placing a silicone ring around the upper part of the stomach.
+The balloon inside the ring is inflated to create a small pouch to make the patient feel fuller sooner.

 Learn more about all of Fletcher Allen's comprehensive surgical services.